imperialwool/altamino-apps/README.md

 Android: 6.0+, armeabi-v7a support (check this using Aida64 for Android).

-This is TRUE reqs of app btw. :D
+This is TRUE reqs of app btw.
+But android one doesnt need google services :D

 ## Links